 Poster collage encourage your child to take photos or pictures out of magazines (using scissors is an excellent way of developing fine motor skills and hand-eye co-ordination) with the target sound(s).
 Create a poster for each target sound or a scrapbook.

 Kim’s game placing items on a tray with target sound(s), place a tea towel over and remove one object getting the child to close his/her eyes each time.
 This can also help counting in sequence, memory and develop conversation depending on which items are selected.

 Playing games children love snap, matching pairs, word lotto – easy to hand – make from pictures or buy to either work on target sound(s) or develop general language skills and memory.

-Please ask if you have any specific concerns about your child.
+Please always do ask if you have any specific concerns about your child.